AidanFray/ROP_Emporium/0x03_write4/64-bit/README.md

 0x0000000000400820 : mov qword ptr [r14], r15 ; ret
 ```

 These will allow us to load a string into memory.
-Due to the 8 bit size of 64-bit pointers we can load "/bin/sh" into memory with a single call.
+Due to the 8 bit size of 64-bit pointers, we can load "/bin/sh" into memory with a single call.

 As with the `32-bit` version the data is being written to `.data` section.